 Beaches, Baseball and Buffoon-Bashing.
-I definitely love my Beautiful fiancée, Andrea Wilson, and my Brainy daughter, Erin, who’s getting her doctorate at Cornell.
+I definitely love my Beautiful lady Andrea Wilson, and my Brainy daughter, Erin, who has a Ph.D. in the biosciences.

 I’m a reformed Marlins fan.
 I hate their cheapskate owner who wasted millions of taxpayer dollars building a stadium that has two aquariums behind home plate.
 While beautiful, the fish are traumatized by foul balls.